-Polar bears in sea-ice regions with hard-to-reach prey travel farther and take longer to feed.
+Polar bears in sea ice regions with hard-to-reach prey travel farther and have longer fasting periods.

 Scientists believe that most polar bears limit travel to home ranges of a few hundred miles.
-However, they know of one satellite-tracked female that trekked 4,796 kiometers (2,980) miles—from Alaska's Prudhoe Bay to Greenland to Canada's Ellesmere Island and back to Greenland.
+However, they know of one satellite-tracked female that trekked 4,796 kilometers —from Alaska's Prudhoe Bay to Greenland to Canada's Ellesmere Island and back to Greenland.

 The Four Sea Ice Regions